Alcohol and Drug Use Statistics in Concord, CA

 Using Private Insurance to Pay for Rehab

-If you have private health insurance, you may have partial or full coverage for addiction treatment services at one or more Concord drug rehab centers or alcohol rehab centers.
+If you have private health insurance, you may have partial or full coverage for addiction treatment services at one or more Concord drug and alcohol rehab centers.
 Currently, nine facilities within 10 miles of the city accept private insurance from various providers, including Aetna, Anthem Blue Cross, Beacon Health, Kaiser, and several others.

 If you currently live in a location outside Concord and are thinking about traveling to the city for an inpatient or outpatient addiction treatment program, here’s what you should know:10, 11